-In this article, I use the concept of diffraction as a tool to opening up the lecture performance in time and space by establishing a diffractive field.
-Instead of dwelling on the lecture and concert themselves, I am more interested in how the alto saxophones from both events challenge the anthropocentric tendency to prioritise human subjects in music-making.

-In practice, both in relation to the lecture performance and the concert, I have been aware of the possibilities of decentring human subjects and giving attention to bodies and materialities in order to find the effects of human and nonhuman doings.
+In this article I use the concept of diffraction as a tool to opening up the lecture performance in time and space by establishing a diffractive field.
+Rather than reflect upon the lecture performance and the concert, I am concerned with the effects of the concert's and the lecture performance's alto saxophones that contest the anthropocentric tendency to center human subjects in music making.
+In practice, both in relation to the lecture performance and the concert, I have been aware of the possibilities of decentering human subjects and giving attention to bodies and materialities in order to find the effects of human and nonhuman doings.
 That means that it is the alto saxophones that are the pivotal point and not the alto saxophonists.
-Focusing on the alto saxophonists would have centred the human subjects in the music-making, which is not my purpose here.
+Focusing on the alto saxophonists would have centered the human subjects in the music making, which is not my pupose here.

-In my study, diffraction comes into view as an alternative to reflection.
-Whereas reflection can be understood as the well-known interaction between two mirrors which reflect each other to infinity without one being able to see more,11 the diffractive field that this study establishes can be viewed as an ongoing dynamism that continues to show new perspectives.
+In my study diffraction comes into view as an alternative to reflection.
+Whereas reflection can be understood as the well known interaction between two mirrors which reflect each other to infinity without one being able to see more (Barad 2003, pp. 802-803), the diffractive field that this study establish can be viewed as an ongoing dynamism that continues to show new perspectives.
 The alto saxophone does not reflect me or my autonomous intention as a subject.
-The alto saxophone decentres the subject in its mutual iterative doings with human and nonhuman materialities.
+The alto saxophone decenters the subject in its mutual iterative doings with human and nonhuman materialities.
 Barad's elaboration on the concept of diffraction builds on Haraway's use of the term.
 Haraway explains diffraction as a mapping of interference, and not as a reflection or a reproduction or replication.
-She explains that a diffraction pattern does not map where differences appear, but rather maps where the effects of difference appear.12 When I explore my study's generated empiric material, what interests me is the effects of the alto saxophones in the diffractive field framed by the lecture performance and concert.
+She explains that a diffraction pattern does not map where differences appear, but rather maps where the effects of difference appear (Haraway 1992, p.
+300).
+When I explore my study's generated empiric material what interests me is the effects of the alto saxophones in the diffractive field framed by the lecture performance and concert.